bhattlab/phanta/README.md

 ### Filtering Merged Tables to a Specific Taxonomic Level

 There are two scripts provided for this purpose.
 **Script One**
+`post_pipeline_scripts/caclulate_host_abundance.py` is script that calculates host abundance;
+Expected arguments are:
+1. merged output file (e.g final_merged_outputs/counts.txt)
+2. host assignment file (provided with the default database /database/host_prediction_to_genus.tsv .
+The format is species level taxonomy per virus, and predicted lineage of the host genus in the following format: d_Bacteria;p_Proteobacteria;c_Gammaproteobacteria;o_Enterobacterales;f_Enterobacteriaceae;g_Escherichia
+3. path to outfile.
+It will return an OTU table for the host, based on the viral abundance and profiles the host landscape in all samples.
+Usage:
+python  calculate_host_abundance.py <merged counts table>  <host prediction file>  <path to outfile>

+**Script Two**

 `post_pipeline_scripts/reduce_merged_table_to_specific_rank.py` is a Python script that can be utilized to filter `final_merged_outputs/counts.txt` or `final_merged_outputs/relative_abundance.txt` to a given taxonomic level.